twitter/communitynotes/content/ranking-notes.md

 **Feb 28, 2022**

-- Launched entirely new algorithm to compute note statuses (Helpful, Not Helpful), which looks for agreement across different viewpoints using a matrix factorization method.
+- Launched new algorithm to compute note statuses (Helpful, Not Helpful), which looks for agreement across different viewpoints using a matrix factorization method.
 Updates contributor helpfulness scores to reflect helpfulness so that contributors whose contributions are helpful to people from a wide range of viewpoints earn higher scores.
 Uses helpfulness scores to identify a subset of contributor ratings to include in a final round of note scoring.
-This entirely replaces the previous algorithm which weighted ratings by raters’ helpfulness scores.
+This replaces the previous algorithm which weighted ratings by raters’ helpfulness scores.

 **June 30, 2021**